 Software solution to implement VirtualBox USB passthrough with no limitations

 There is a lack of robust support for accessing local USB devices in many of the virtualization applications on the market.
 You may find that you are having difficulty with VirtualBox not recognizing USB connections.
+As a result, you get the following error: "Failed to attach the USB device to the virtual machine".
+The solution to eliminating this issue is handy software.

 USB Network Gate is a software solution that makes it simple to set up VBox USB passthrough on your guest operating system.
 It can solve a lot of USB connectivity problems for users of virtual machines.